akan72/Datafest-2018/README.md

 ### Datafest-2018

 # Mission Statement
-We want to use unsupervised learning methods such as **K-means clustering** to see if anything naturally groups by normTitleCategory.
+We want to use unsupervised learning methods such as **K-means clustering** to see if anything naturally groups in normTitleCategory.
 We will aggregate the data by first grouping by jobIds since there are multiple job listings.
 We want every row to be one *UNIQUE* job.

 We initially drew a random sample of 500,000 observations.
 We made some variables modifications and pre-processed the data.